 Rectus Abdominis - Common Trigger Point Sites

 Trigger points in the rectus abdomini are often associated with lower back pain.
-In this video (above) we demonstrate the trigger point therapy techniques that we commonly use to treat these muscles.
+In this video (above) we provide an overview to these muscles and trigger points.

 Do not perform these trigger point therapy techniques unless they fall within your professional scope of practice.